 Live as Equals

-All in all, your cat does not hate you.
+All in all, you can probably stop asking: Does my cat hate me?
 In fact, in a weird, twisted way, your cat sees you as his equal.
 Do not get discouraged when your cat jumps off the couch when you start petting him or when he marks on your favorite area rug.
 Do not blame it on your cat scheming to take over the world, blame it on his ancestors.
 From an evolutionary perspective, it is normal that your cat doesn’t see you as his owner quite yet.
 Your little furball sees you as an equal, and no… not an equal accomplice to his future crimes against the world.